LeonardoDev-df/rv-history-api/README.md

 - Install and use the postgresql.
 - Create a login / group functions in postgresql with username rv_history_api and password rv_history_api.
-- Create a database with the rv_history_api owner created earlier.
+- Create a database with the db_rv_history_api owner created earlier.

 ```
 ./mvnw
 ```

-The project run on port 8080.
-To consumer the api, import on your client api using the url [http://localhost: 8080/v3/api-docs](http://localhost:8080/v3/api-docs).
+To consumer the api access [http://localhost: 8080/api](http://localhost:8080/api) in your client api.
-All API run inside url [http://localhost: 8080/api/](http://localhost:8080/api/).

 ## Using Docker to simplify development (optional)